 Brow ptosis is the medical term for a drooping brow.
 Usually a result of natural ageing, this condition may also occur after trauma, surgery or other conditions such as facial palsy.
 Brow ptosis can affect our peripheral vision reducing our ability to see peripherally.

-To counteract the look of brow ptosis, Botox® can be strategically injected into the upper facial region to both shape the brow and create a chemical brow lift.
+To counteract the look of brow ptosis, we can strategically inject into the upper facial region to both shape the brow and create a chemical brow lift.
 Results generally last between 3 to 5 months.

 Candidates for this treatment will be experiencing persistent bruxism problems, whether during sleep or waking hours.
 Prior to any treatment full medical history will need to be established.